nla-group/snn/README.md

 cp include/*.h /usr/include
 ```

-After installation, you can just use ``include "snn.h"`` in your code, while compile it simply by linking libsnn.a, CBLAS and LAPACK library.
+After installation, you can ``include "snn.h"`` in your code, and compile it by linking libsnn.a, CBLAS and LAPACK library.
-For example, you can use g++ with GSL BLAS and LAPACKE by ``g++ your_code.cpp libsnn.a -o output -llapacke -lgslcblas -lm -W`` in Ubuntu.
+For example, you can use g++ with GSL BLAS and LAPACK by typing ``g++ your_code.cpp libsnn.a -o output -llapacke -lgslcblas -lm -W`` in Ubuntu.

 ### Python API

-The example illustrates the use of SNN:
+Here is an example illustrating the use of SNN:

 ```python
 import numpy as np